-In accordance with Government policy, the Landfill Tax Escalator was increased by inflation from £84.40 per tonne to £86.10 per tonne for the 2017/18 year which results in an additional charge from the landfill operators.
-The rate for the 2018/19 year has been confirmed as being £88.95 per tonne.
+In accordance with Government policy, the Landfill Tax Escalator was increased by inflation from £88.95 per tonne to £91.35 per tonne for the 2019/20 year which results in an additional charge from the landfill operators.
+The rate for the 2020/21 year has been confirmed as being £94.15 per tonne.

 This cost has a significant financial impact on Councils and the Landfill Tax Escalator provides a strong economic incentive for landfill diversion.
-Substantial savings are generated to participant Councils through diversion to the Materials Recovery Facility, Bring Bank Collection Service and Organic Waste contracts.
-In 2017/18 around 178,400 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £15.4m.
+Substantial savings are generated to Councils through diversion to the Materials Recovery Facility, Bring Bank Collection Service and Organic Waste contracts.
+In 2019/20 over 193,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax and Landfill Treatment Cost in the region of £9m, if these waste streams had been sent to Landfill.